Place content here. This is a site-wide alert banner.

 - The nature of a person’s disability is private, and no Community Member should inquire as to the details of an Owner’s disability or their reason for using a Service Animal or Emotional Support Animal.

-- Community Members should contact ROD if they have any questions or concerns relating to any Service Animal or Emotional Support Animal.
+- Community Members should contact SAS if they have any questions or concerns relating to any Service Animal or Emotional Support Animal.

 A Faculty member or other University official may exclude a Service Animal from a classroom or other University facility if the owner is unable to control it or the animal is not housebroken.